hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 4. The API execution was executed successfully.
 I validated this completion using the task id that I obtained from the response headers as shown above.
 The API used for this: `GET /data-services/v1beta1/async-operations/{{taskId}}`

-> **Note**: that that the execution of this API will trigger a protection execution right after the execution of this API completed.
+> **Note**: The execution of this API will trigger a protection execution right after the execution of this API completed.

 ![Task list to display completion of the application of protection policy against a VM producing protection jobs](/img/api-task-list-for-protection-policy-application.png)